slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9762-7/packetizer_raw_output.md

 Clarify that REBIND triggering should depend on the presence of currently valid delegated prefixes rather than solely on their historical receipt.

+**Severity:** Low
+  *Basis:* The potential for triggering unnecessary REBIND exchanges can lead to inefficient exchanges but does not prevent protocol operation.

+**Confidence:** Medium

 ---